 During your studies in Germany, you are generally allowed to do 120 full days or 240 half-days of paid work and take small student jobs.
 In exceptional circumstances, your local foreigners office may impose further restrictions.
 Student jobs are common and can range from positions on campus at your university, to also positions working in local restaurants or cafes.

-Further ReadingScholarships for international students in Germany (2021/22)
+Further ReadingScholarships for international students (2021/22)

 Studying in Germany as an international student is not impossible.
 Anyone can apply to Germany’s tuition-free public universities.
 However, it will take a bit of work collecting application documents and submitting the application package.
 Time consuming and impossible are two very different things!
 Somethings to remember: